 Augmented Reality is confidently making its way in the business world and the world around us.
 One of the ways it found its practical application is in navigation and maps.

-There are numerous mobile map applications out there, but let's see what are the benefits of implementing AR solutions for effective geolocation.
+There are numerous mobile map applications out there, but let’s see what the benefits of implementing AR solutions for geolocation are.

 One of the biggest challenges with implementing AR solutions to the already established business models is proving its necessity.

 In the majority of the cases, AR solutions are a great addition, but it’s rarely a necessity for the customer experience.

 However, in the case of routing and navigation systems, things are a little bit different.
 This field of application offers a very diverse and multi-layered target audience as well as a multitude of use cases.

 Use cases and people who can use AR navigation:

 - Those who may use AR routing application casually once in a while to find restaurants in the vicinity, for example

 - Tourists who are not familiar with the whereabouts of anything in particular, for whom it would be helpful to walk distinct routes without trying to reorient oneself on the map constantly

 - Creative use of routing such as in cases of quests where players need to use such tools to progress in the game